If you’re hoping to visit Samarkand from Tashkent or vice versa then you’re in the right place. Between us we have done this journey over 20 times!

 You can book with 12go here.

-There are different types of train, the fastest being Uzbekistan’s ‘bullet train’ the Afrosiyob.
-Other trains include the slower Sharq and Nasaf trains as well as the overnight long haul cross-country trains known as ‘passenger’ trains (Пассажирский in Russian).
+Uzbekistan has several types of trains, the fastest being the Afrosiyob bullet train.
+Other options include the slower Sharq and Nasaf trains, as well as overnight long-haul ‘passenger’ trains (Пассажирский in Russian).

 Important Things to Know